 The Canine Division of the Penn Hills Police Department was established in 1977.
 It consisted of four officers partnered with four police service dogs.
 The first canine handlers in the police department were Officers Patrick Moloney, Domenick Slebrich, Gary Stover and William Felock.
-The unit currently consists of three canine teams, and it is anticipated that a fourth will be added.
+The unit currently consists of four canine teams.

 The primary role of the Canine Division is to offer support services to the Uniform Patrol Division.
 Canine officers will typically respond to alarm activation calls, requests for vehicle and building searches, to track fleeing suspects, and to aid in searches for missing persons.
 Our canine handlers also conduct school building searches at the request of the school district, as well as give public canine demonstrations.